 When ready, the vegetables should be soft and the color should be darker from the bits and juice from the pork and sausage.

 Add the pork and sausage, chicken stock, Kitchen Bouquet, seasoning salt, thyme, oregano, and Old Bay to the pot and bring to a boil.

 Add the rice and return to a boil.
-Cover and reduce to a simmer and cook 10 minutes.
+Cover and reduce to a simmer and cook for 10 minutes.

-Remove cover and quickly turn the rice.
+Remove the cover and quickly turn the rice.
 Cover and cook for an additional 15 to 20 minutes until the rice is tender and the chicken stock has absorbed.